I notice people tend to think one or both of these methods is how people find out their ideal career path or “right livelihood”:

 - For a low-budget starting place:

-You can look for an online course by a career coach, to walk you through some steps.
-(Check out my career clarity course, “Simple Steps to Uncover the Best Use of You Now”.)
+You can look for an online course by a career coach.
+(I offer a Career Clarity Course, “Simple Steps to Uncover the Best Use of You Now”.)

 - If you want to take one small self-discovery step today:

-Ask a trusted friend what they think are your strengths and for ideas they have for you.
+Ask a trusted friend what they think are your strengths and for any ideas they have for you.
 It might surprise you.
-They can often see what we can’t see.
+They can often see what we can’t see in ourselves.

 - In your initial call, make sure you feel heard and understood in general.
 The “click” means you’ll get faster and more useful results.

-- The person you turn to doesn’t need to be local since these options can happen by phone or video calls.
+- The person you turn to doesn’t need to be local since these options can and usually happen by phone or video calls.